 Winpak specializes in the design and manufacture of innovative and technically advanced standard and custom packaging machinery achieving speeds greater than 1,600 packages per minute.
 The Company provides packaging solutions worldwide with a full line of horizontal fill/seal machines for preformed containers and vertical form/fill/seal pouch machines for pumpable liquid and semi-liquid products and certain dry products.
-With over 950 packaging machines operating worldwide, these machines are designed to satisfy a number of end use packaging applications.
+These machines are designed to satisfy a number of end use packaging applications.